kumod007/Oasis-Infobyte---Data-Science-Internship/README.md

 <h2>Thank You</h2>
 <p>Thank you for checking out my repository!
 I hope you find the projects and code provided helpful and informative.
-If you have any questions or suggestions, please feel free to reach out. 😊</p>
+If you have any questions or suggestions, please feel free to reach out.😊</p>

 </body>